JonathanRabbi/Churn-Rate-Classification/README.md

 Find the amount of clusters by means of elbow graph.
 Herein either 2 or 5 clusters can be chosen.

 ![image](https://github.com/JonathanRabbi/Credit-Card-Attrition/assets/135423708/e065b38c-5c37-4b2d-b653-645ea2307120)

+## Summary Results

+### Classification
+In employing the RandomForest classifier with 100 estimators, the model achieves an accuracy rate of approximately 79% for identifying attrited customers.
+However, my primary concern lies in minimizing false positives (FP) to prevent classifying existing customers as attrited.
+To address this, I've focused on the F1-score, which indicates a precision level of around 68%.

+### Clustering
+After employing K-means and DBSCAN clustering methods to determine the more accurate cluster model, the results are as follows:
+- K-means Silhouette score: ~24%
+- DBSCAN Silhouette score: ~28%

 ## Time Schedule